Allan Pinfold

-Johnny Gilday (born 1929) is a retired weightlifter and professional wrestler and later on referee, best known under the ring name Allan Pinfold, sometimes spelled Alan Pinfold.
+Johnny Gilday (1929–2019) was an Australian weightlifter and professional wrestler and later on referee, best known under the ring name Allan Pinfold, sometimes spelled Alan Pinfold.
 He was an active wrestler from 1945 until 1975 when he retired and became a referee until 1985.
 During his 30-year career Pinfold won the Australian Light Heavyweight Championship three times in total and also won the Australian Tag Team Championship while teaming with Allan Sherry.

-Personal life
+Background

-Johnny Gilday was born in 1929 in Sydney, Australia where he also grew up.
+Johnny Gilday was born in 1929 in Sydney, Australia, where he also grew up.
 Growing up during the Great Depression in Australia the effects of poverty and bullying propelled him to join a gym and get physically fit as a bodybuilder.
 Later on he turned to wrestling instead to make money.
 All throughout his career Gilday held down a day job as well, working as an engineer.
 Being a fitter and turner by trade he supplemented his income over the years with his wrestling earnings.
 Gilday retired in 1975, suffering long term effects of his thirty-year career as all the injuries he sustained resulted in him developing severe arthritis in his later years.
+Pinfold died in 2019, at the age of 90.